An Analysis of the Security, Usability, and Automation Capabilities of Password Update Processes on Top-Ranked Websites

-\paragraph{Password Change (PWC)} Regular password changes used to be common advice and part of many password policies in the past.
-However, previous work has illustrated that making password changes mandatory is frustrating for users and results in weaker passwords~\cite{chiasson-15-pw-expiration, ncsc-16-password-expiry, habib-18-expiration}.
-Yet there are many good reasons to change a password: For example, a password change is recommended after a breach of confidentiality~\cite{franceschi-16-linkedin-surface-web}, and often it is part of the account remediation process~\cite{neil-21-remediation-advice, walsh-21-account-remediation}.
-Other reasons for changing a password include unsharing a password~\cite{song-19-sharing-workplace, obada-obieh-20-account-sharing, alam-23-pw-sharing}, improving account security hygiene~\cite{pullman-19-password-checkup}, and responding to suspicious login notifications~\cite{markert-24-rba-warning}.
+\textbf{Password Change (PWC).} Regular password changes were once a common piece of advice and part of many password policies in the past.
+However, prior work has illustrated that making password changes mandatory is frustrating for users and results in weaker passwords~\cite{chiasson-15-pw-expiration, ncsc-16-password-expiry, habib-18-expiration}.
+Yet there are many good reasons to change a password: For example, a password change is recommended after a breach~\cite{franceschi-16-linkedin-surface-web} and often part of the account remediation process~\cite{neil-21-remediation-advice, walsh-21-account-remediation}.
+Other reasons for changing a password include unsharing a password~\cite{song-19-sharing-workplace, obada-obieh-20-account-sharing, alam-23-pw-sharing}, improving account security hygiene~\cite{pullman-19-password-checkup}, and responding to suspicious login notifications~\cite{markert-24-login-notification}.\\

-\paragraph{Password Reset (PWR)} In case users forget their password or lose access otherwise, most websites deploy password reset processes to let users set a new password.
+\textbf{Password Reset (PWR).} In case users forget their password or lose access otherwise, most websites deploy password reset processes to allow users to set a new one.
 In contrast to a password change, a password reset involves different means of (fallback) authentication to confirm the identity of the user~\cite{lassak-24-fallback-lt, reeder-11-secondary-auth}, for example, by clicking a link in an email, entering a code received via SMS, or answering personal knowledge questions~\cite{bonneau-15-lies-and-account-recovery, golla-15-ashley-pkq}.

-\subsection{Related Work}
+\section{Related Work}